gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 \indent It is also good to report the percentage of variation that the model explains:
 *Year* explains 54.91% of the variation in yearly average maximum *Temperature*.
 If the coefficient of determination value had been very small, we might discount the previous result.
-Since it is moderately large, that suggests that just by using a linear trend over time we can account for quite a bit of the variation in yearly average maximum temperatures in Bozeman.
+Since it is moderately large with over 50% of the variation in the response explained, that suggests that just by using a linear trend over time we can account for quite a bit of the variation in yearly average maximum temperatures in Bozeman.
 Note that the percentage of variation explained would get much worse if we